TickerSparkInvestor Intelligence

 Made in Delaware, USA

-No, LEGO is currently a privately held company, not a public stock.
-The company says it is still owned by the Kirk Kristiansen family, with ownership split between KIRKBI A/S at 75% and the LEGO Foundation at 25%.
+No, LEGO is currently a privately held company and does not trade on a public stock exchange.
+LEGO’s own materials describe it as family-owned and privately held, with ownership split between KIRKBI A/S at 75% and the LEGO Foundation at 25%.

 When will LEGO go public?